dalibo/emaj/docs/en/parallelRollbackClient.rst

 To replace some or all these parameters, the usual *PGDATABASE*, *PGPORT*, *PGHOST* and/or *PGUSER* environment variables can be used.

-To specify a list of tables groups in the -g parameter, separate the name of each group by a comma.
+To specify a list of table groups in the -g parameter, separate the name of each group by a comma.

 The supplied connection role must have the :doc:`E-Maj administration rights<accessPolicy>`.

 For safety reasons, it is not recommended to use the -W option to supply a password.
 It is rather advisable to use the *.pgpass* file (see PostgreSQL documentation).

-To allow the rollback operation to work, the tables group or groups must be in *LOGGING* state.
+To allow the rollback operation to work, the table group or groups must be in *LOGGING* state.
 The supplied mark must also correspond to the same point in time for all groups.
 In other words, this mark must have been set by the same :ref:`emaj_set_mark_group() <emaj_set_mark_group>` function call.

 The *'EMAJ_LAST_MARK'* keyword can be used as mark name, meaning the last set mark.

 It is possible to monitor the multi-session rollback operations with the same tools as for mono-session rollbacks: :ref:`emaj_rollback_activity()<emaj_rollback_activity>` function, the :doc:`emajRollbackMonitor<rollbackMonitorClient>` command or the Emaj_web rollback monitor page.

 In order to test the *emajParallelRollback* client, the E-Maj extension supplies a test script, *emaj_prepare_parallel_rollback_test.sql*.
-It prepares an environment with two tables groups containing some tables and sequences, on which some updates have been performed, with intermediate marks.
+It prepares an environment with two table groups containing some tables and sequences, on which some updates have been performed, with intermediate marks.
 Once this script has been executed under *psql*, the command displayed at the end of the script can be simply run.

 Examples
 --------